d3/d3-dsv/README.md

 ## Command Line Reference

-The d3-dsv module comes with a few binaries to convert DSV files:
+This module comes with a few binaries to convert DSV files:

 * csv2json
 * csv2tsv